 The purpose of this article is to discuss the validity and usability of the Landing Error Scoring System (LESS).
 The LESS is a movement screen used to identify specific movement patterns of the lower extremities that may increase an individual’s risk for noncontact ACL injury (6).

-Landing Error Scoring System
+What is The Landing Error Scoring System (Less Test)?

 Every fitness professional should have an arsenal of movement screens at their disposal to adequately assess their client’s movement quality and identify potential muscle imbalances.
 According to Padua et al., “The Landing Error Scoring System (LESS) is a reliable and valid clinical assessment tool that was developed to identify individuals at risk for lower extremity injuries.”